codyngpriest/alx-low_level_programming/0x0A-argc_argv/README.md

 # This is a program that prints all arguments it receives.All arguments should be printed, including the first one.Only print one argument per line, ending with a new line
 3. Neither irony nor sarcasm is argument
 # This is a program that multiplies two numbers.
+4. To infinity and beyond
+# This is a program that adds positive numbers.Print the result, followed by a new line.
+If no number is passed to the program, print 0, followed by a new line.
+If one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1.
+You can assume that numbers and the addition of all the numbers can be stored in an int.